How Well Do You Understand Risk Management in Your SMS?

-Exposure doesn't have to be an all or nothing risk management approach.
+Exposure doesn't have to be an all-or-nothing risk management approach.
 Reduce your exposure to a hazard and risk may be proportionately reduced.

-We won't discuss exposure in depth, but some companies use all three dimensions when evaluating risk:
+We won't discuss exposure in-depth, but some companies use all three dimensions when evaluating risk:

 - Severity; and

-Let's contrast using the "exposure" dimension with the most common practice of using simply probability and severity.
+Let's contrast using the "exposure" dimension with the most common practice of using simple probability and severity.
 There are pros and cons to both approaches.
 The conventional probability and severity tactic excels in simplicity.